paolomainardi/paolomainardi.com/src/content/posts/3-docker-macos/index.md

 Thanks to the [**DALL·E 2**](https://openai.com/dall-e-2/), we finally have a very nice graphic representation of **the feelings** of a Docker container inside a macOS environment, I will try with this article to make this poor container safe to the coast.

-Generated with: *“a container inside an apple computer in a ship in a stormy sea"*

 ## TL;DR

 At the time of writing, the only viable option to have a *decent performance*